jared-hwang/PyPADocker/README.md

     `-v [absolute path to host directory]:[desired absolute path in image]`

+*   Enable the use of Gui Applications
+    * Linux
-*   To enable the use of GUI applications (on linux) add the following parameters:
+        ** To enable the use of GUI applications (on linux) add the following parameters:

     `-v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY`

     <sub>Note: you may have to run <code>xhost +local:docker</code> on the host machine to give docker X11 display permissions.</sub>

 ### Customizing the image

 The build file is cached, so any changes or added build instructions can be added onto the end without rebuilding the entire image.